5idneyD/SurveyWebsite/README.md

 Hey, I'm making a website where users can create their own surveys.
 Similar to Survey Monkey only everything is free (and better).
 As many questions, answers and surveys as you want, all for free.

-Looking to implement multiple databases for practice and using git for the first time.
+Looking to implement databases for practice and using git for the first time.
+Learning new JS frameworks as well.

 Thanks for reading.